Answer: Yes, there are currently 15 online master’s in health communication programs offered at schools throughout the

 |Curriculum Component||Course Titles and Graduation Requirement Descriptions|

 For a comprehensive list of campus-based, online, and hybrid master’s in health communication programs, as well as details on the curricular structure of and courses in these programs, please refer to our Master’s in Health Communication Programs resource page.

 Note: MastersinCommunications.com classifies programs based on their individual curriculum, taking into consideration both required and elective courses.
-In order for a program to be classified as a master’s in health communication programs, it must either have a clear specialization in health communication or offer at least three to four courses in the field of health communication.
+In order for a program to be classified as a master’s in health communication program, it must either have a clear specialization in health communication or offer at least three to four courses in the field of health communication.
 These courses cover the role that interpersonal, organizational, and mass communications play in population health, and the strategies that communication professionals can use to promote public health and further the objectives of health organizations.
 Finally, in order to be classified as an online program, the majority of instruction must be online.
 Therefore, only programs that require two or fewer campus visits per year are classified as online.

 All Online Master's in Health Communication Degree Programs